mlgjsk/100-days-of-code/log.md

 **Today's Progress**:

-I've finished JavaScript section at W3School.
+I've finished JavaScript section at [W3School](https://www.w3schools.com/js/default.asp).
 At freeCodeCamp, I still have a recursion part to work on.
+Discovered that there are 2 different w3School out there - W3School.com and W3School.in..